CracktheDom/terraform-beginner-bootcamp-2023/journal/week1.md

 The key is mapping existing infrastructure to empty resource definitions and importing them before populating the configuration.
 This allows adopting resources not originally created by Terraform.

+### How to Remove Managed Resources Without Destroying Them
+Here are a few options to remove a resource from Terraform state without destroying it:

+- `terraform taint <resource>` - This marks a resource as tainted, meaning it will be destroyed and recreated on the next apply.
+You can then prevent the destroy by commenting out the resource config or using `-ignore-tainted` on apply.
+The resource remains intact outside of Terraform.

+- `terraform state rm <resource>` - This removes the resource from the Terraform state entirely.
+It will no longer be managed by Terraform.
+Use with caution as it could leave orphaned resources.
+  - `terraform state rm -dry-run <resource>` - Displays that the `<resource>` would be removed from the state file without actually executing the action.

+- replace provider with null - Replace the provider for that resource with the null provider.
+Terraform will no longer perform actions on it.

+- `ignore_changes` - Add `ignore_changes` lifecycle rule to ignore all changes to the resource.
+It will remain in state but unmodified.

+- Comment out - Simply comment out the resource config.
+On next apply it will be removed from state without destroy.

 [^1]: [Learn more about Standard Module Structure](https://developer.hashicorp.com/terraform/language/modules/develop/structure)